 frogmarch: force somebody to walk by holding his arms tightly by his side, usually because of bad behaviour.
 The prefect frogmarched the boy to the detention room.

 We thank Leandro Vera (from Buenos Aires, Argentina), María García (from Buenos Aires, Argentina), Francis Dixon-Clarke (from Sao Paulo, Brazil), Eugenia Laguia (from Pergamino, Argentina), Margarita Razo (from

 Querétaro, México), Humberto Medina Loo (from Lima, Perú), Valeria Muscato (from San Justo, Argentina)

 and Liz Derbez (from Buenos Aires, Argentina) for their contributions.

 ¿Conoces más?
 Envía tu colaboración junto con tu nombre, ciudad y país, y será agregada!
 Share your knowledge!

 The word sandwich comes from the English diplomat John Montagu, 4th Earl of Sandwich.
-He was such a compulsive gambler that he would order this kind of food while he was playing so as not to waste too much time.
+He was such a compulsive gambler that to avoid stopping the game to eat, he would order that this kind of food was brought to his table so as not to waste too much time.